keptn/spec/shipyard.md

 * `kind`: is `Shipyard`
 * `metadata`: Contains at least the property name, which declares a unique name for the Shipyard.
 * `spec`: Consists of the property stages.
-  * `stages`: An array of stages and each stage consists of the properties name and workflows.
+  * `stages`: An array of stages and each stage consists of the properties name and task sequences.

 ## Stage

 A Shipyard consists of a list of stages.
 A stage has the properties:

 * `name`: A unique name of the stage.
-* `workflows`: An array of workflows declared by name, triggers, and tasks.
+* `sequences`: An array of sequences declared by name, triggers, and tasks.

-## Workflow
+## Sequence

-A stage consists of of a list of workflows.
-A workflow has the properties:
+A stage consists of of a list of sequences.
+A sequence has the properties:

-* `name`: A unique name of the workflow
+* `name`: A unique name of the sequence
-* `triggers` *(optional)*: An array of events that trigger the workflow.
+* `triggers` *(optional)*: An array of events that trigger the sequence.
-* `tasks`: An array of tasks executed by the workflow in the declared order.
+* `tasks`: An array of tasks executed by the sequence in the declared order.

 ## Task

-A workflow consists of a list of tasks.
+A sequence consists of a list of tasks.
 A task has the properties:

 * `name`: A unique name of the task
 * `properties` *(optional)*: Task properties as individual `key:value` pairs.
 These properties precise the task and are consumed by the unit that executes the task.